smriti230/-AIoT--Smart-Mood-Light-/README.md

 ### SAMPLE UTTERANCES:
 I have tested the below given utterances for opening and closing and it was working fine.
 More phrases can be possible:

 Turning on:

-•	Chat Turn on the light\4’
+•	Chat Turn on the light

 •	Chat I can’t see anything

 •	Chat I want to look

 •	Make it bright

 •	Chat Make me see

 •	Chat Turn on

 Turning on (colour):